beesearch/bee-mobile/README.md

 Clone this project, then lauch :

-    npm install && bower install && grunt build
+    npm install && bower install

-It will install npm dependencies, bower dependencies et run the first development build.
-The build compile files in `src` and copy them in `www`.
+It will install npm dependencies and bower dependencies.

 ## Enabling Cordova platforms